scda/pageviews/README.md

 # USAGE #
 ## VM Controls ##
-The *Vagrantfile* contains multiple virtual machines.
-Some of the commands need the name of a specific machine to work (like *vagrant ssh*) and some can be called without any specified name and are then executed for all machines inside the *Vagrantfile* (like *vagrant up*).
+The *Vagrantfile* sets up multiple virtual machines.
+Some of the commands to control them need the name of a specific machine to work (like *vagrant ssh*) and some can be called without any specified name and are then executed for all machines inside the *Vagrantfile* (like *vagrant up*).
 The machines need to be re-started every time the host had powered off.
-Besides that one, several other commands are available in order to control the VM via vagrant.
+The following list is only a selection of frequently needed commands.

 Start the VMs:
 ```bash